CalBike

 Coming back from the dead: moving bills out of the Suspense File

-A bill still has a fighting chance until the Suspense File hearing, when the appropriations committees consider all the bills in the file and decide all at one time which get to move on for debate.
+A bill still has a fighting chance until the Suspense File hearing, when the appropriations committees consider all the bills in the file and decide which get to move on for debate.
 Lobbyists, legislators, and constituents play an active and important role in deciding which bills move forward.

 How CalBike fights for bills we support, with your help

-Like any other civic process, shedding light and making noise can influence the course of a bill in appropriations.
-When one of CalBike’s bills is in danger of going into the Suspense File, we work behind the scenes to convince key legislators to move it forward.
+Like any other civic process, shedding light and making noise can influence the course of a bill in Appropriations.
+When one of CalBike’s bills goes into the Suspense File, we work behind the scenes to convince key legislators to move it forward.
 We also ask our members to send emails and make calls to support the bill.

 Sometimes that works, and sometimes a good bill dies in appropriations.
 Knowing how the process works helps us fight for measures that improve biking, equity, and joy.
 We couldn’t do it without your help.